Moon Over Miami (film)

-Synopsis
+Plot

-Sisters Kay and Barbara Latimer are working as carhops in a Texas drive-in restaurant with their aunt Susan, the cook, when they are notified that an expected inheritance of $55,000 is only $4,000 after taxes and fees.
-Determined to marry a millionaire, Kay talks Barbara and Susan into spending the money on a trip to Miami, where she hopes to hook a rich man at a resort.
+Sisters Kay and Barbara Latimer work as carhops in a Texas drive-in restaurant with their aunt Susan, the cook, when they are notified that an expected inheritance of $55,000 is only $4,000 after taxes and fees.
+Determined to marry a millionaire, Kay tells Barbara and Susan to spend the money on a trip to Miami, hoping to hook a rich man at a resort.

 With Barbara posing as Kay's secretary and Susan as her maid, the three women check into the Flamingo Hotel and make the acquaintance of Jack O'Hara, a bartender who pontificates about his hatred of fortune hunters.
 Jack, who quickly becomes enamored with Susan, believes that Kay is on the level and promises to steer her away from gold diggers.

-Kay finagles an invitation to a party being hosted by rich Jeffrey Bolton, and while there, also meets Phil McNeil, heir to the renowned McNeil Mines.
+Kay finagles an invitation to a party being hosted by rich Jeffrey Bolton, and while there, also meets Phil O'Neil, heir to the renowned O'Neil Mines.
 Boyhood friends Jeff and Phil begin a fierce rivalry for Kay, who cannot make up her mind between the two handsome men, nor does she notice that Barbara has fallen in love with Jeff.

 At the end of three weeks, the women are in trouble because they need $150 to pay their hotel bill, but Susan borrows the money from Jack, who has proposed to her.
 Realizing that she needs to get one of the men to propose to her that evening, Kay brings Barbara along to a dance to keep one of them occupied.
 Kay gets Barbara to dance with Jeff while she talks with Phil, with whom she has fallen in love.

-Phil admits to her that he is broke, and that the McNeil Mines will not be profitable again for at least five years.
+Phil admits to her that he is broke, and that the O'Neil Mines will not be profitable again for at least five years.
 Kay confesses that she, too, came to Miami to find a rich spouse, and the pair reluctantly agrees to pursue other partners.
 Phil tells Jeff that Kay loves him, after which she accepts Jeff's proposal.